dropofwill/spawn-for-ip/README.md

 // Environment variables for spawned process
 env: { myenv: '1234' },

+// working directory to spawn the app (default null)
+cwd: null,

 // Logger to use (default is `console`)
 logger: console,